zkoss/zk-mvvm-book/client_mvvm/README.md

 # Restrictions and Differences

-With client MVVM, the data binding is now done at the client-side instead of the server-side, there are several limitations and differences compared to the server-side MVVM.
+With client MVVM, the data binding is now done at the client-side instead of the server-side, there are several limitations and differences compared to the server MVVM.

 ## 1. EL expression is not supported